tisabe/jraph_MPEU/README.md

 Only tested on Python 3.7.3

 ## Python library requirements:
-Jax (only GPU version has been tested)
+See requirements.txt.
+Only GPU version of JAX has been tested.
-tensorflow
-spektral
-numpy
-jraph
-dm-haiku
-optax
-pandas
-tqdm
-sklearn
-ase

 If any other libraries are missing, just pip install them, the above list might not be complete.